Hall Family Foundation Grant

 Applicant type: Nonprofit

-Location of project: Counties in Kansas: Johnson County, Wyandotte County, Counties in Missouri: Cass County, Clay County, Jackson County, Platte County Expand all
+Location of project: Counties in Kansas: Johnson County, Wyandotte County, Counties in Missouri: Cass County, Clay County, Jackson County, Platte County Show all

-Location of residency: Counties in Kansas: Johnson County, Wyandotte County, Counties in Missouri: Cass County, Clay County, Jackson County, Platte County Expand allView website Save Need help writing this grant?
+Location of residency: Counties in Kansas: Johnson County, Wyandotte County, Counties in Missouri: Cass County, Clay County, Jackson County, Platte County Show allView website Save

 The Hall Family Foundation concentrates its philanthropic efforts on six primary areas of need in the Kansas City Area.